joemasilotti/ios-feature-testing/README.md

 * ³ Subliminal can slide a slider and successfully call delegate methods, but the computation of the physical nub offsets are left to you.
 * ⁴ UIAutomation makes each UIPicker selection on value at a time, making selection very slow.
 Also, if the date is not selectable UIAutomation will silently fail.\
 * ⁵ Subliminal cannot interact with these elements directly, but can call into UIAutomation’s JavaScripts via `SLTerminal -eval:`.
+* ⁶ Kif itself isn't a BDD framework, but integrates seamlessly with BDD frameworks such as [Quick](https://github.com/Quick/Quick).
-* ⁶ Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
+* ⁷ Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
-* ⁷ Tests can be focused in Xcode via tapping the gutter (ala XCTest) but not via the command line.
+* ⁸ Tests can be focused in Xcode via tapping the gutter (ala XCTest) but not via the command line.
-* ⁸ You can use the [Accessibility Inspector](https://developer.apple.com/library/ios/technotes/TestingAccessibilityOfiOSApps/TestAccessibilityiniOSSimulatorwithAccessibilityInspector/TestAccessibilityiniOSSimulatorwithAccessibilityInspector.html) to identify elements for KIF to interact with, but there isn’t a direct way to view the hierarchy or identify elements which KIF ignores because they are accessibility containers.
+* ⁹ You can use the [Accessibility Inspector](https://developer.apple.com/library/ios/technotes/TestingAccessibilityOfiOSApps/TestAccessibilityiniOSSimulatorwithAccessibilityInspector/TestAccessibilityiniOSSimulatorwithAccessibilityInspector.html) to identify elements for KIF to interact with, but there isn’t a direct way to view the hierarchy or identify elements which KIF ignores because they are accessibility containers.

 ## Versions